South African Food: 25 Best Traditional South African Dishes

 Ostrich salad with fresh vegetables, avocado, and white brine cheese

-Either for lunch or dinner, don’t miss the chance to try at least one new traditional South African food each day.
-Of course, if you have an insatiable appetite for new dishes like me, only one won’t be enough.
+When traveling around the country, try at least one new traditional South African food classic every day.
+Well, if you have an insatiable appetite for new dishes like me, only one won’t be enough.
+Thankfully, there are a ton of delectable South African dishes to choose from:

-2. Fried mopane worms: OK, I’ll confess that I didn’t try the colorful caterpillars despite wanting to.
-Sautéed in butter and served with a traditional tomato gravy, they sounded incredibly delicious, though.
+2. Fried mopane worms: I’ll confess that I didn’t try the colorful caterpillars despite wanting to.
+Sautéed in butter and served with a traditional tomato gravy, they sounded incredibly delicious.

-3. Ostrich salad: marinated ostrich slivers, cubed white brine cheese, peppers, avocado, cucumber, nut crackle, and baby spinach leaves with a honey and mustard dressing.
+3. Ostrich salad: Marinated ostrich slivers, cubed cheese, peppers, avocado, cucumber, nut crackle, and baby spinach leaves with a honey and mustard dressing.
 Doesn’t this sound lip-smacking?
-There are variations with other meats on the menu, such as Chicken salad, but the low-fat ostrich meat is, of course, the highlight.
+There are variations with other meats on the menu, such as Chicken salad, but the low-fat ostrich meat is the highlight.

-4. Carpaccio: the thin slices of raw meat are a mouth-watering Italian starter, but South Africans use springbok and ostrich meats to make a perfect dish taste even better.
+4. Ostrich or springbok carpaccio: The thin slices of raw meat are a mouth-watering Italian starter, but South Africans use springbok and ostrich meats to make a perfect dish taste even better.

-5. Fresh fish grilled or deep-fried: the catch of the day is a must-try if you find yourself near the Atlantic or Indian Ocean coast.
+5. Fresh fish grilled or deep-fried: The “catch of the day” is a must-try if you find yourself near the Atlantic or Indian Ocean coasts.
 Hake, cod, or snoek, it doesn’t matter – it all tastes remarkably delightful.

-6. Tiger prawns: the South African coast boasts some of the richest fishing grounds in the world.
+6. Tiger prawns: South Africa’s seacoast boasts some of the richest fishing grounds in the world.
 This includes the huge tiger prawns, as well as queen prawns and shrimps.
 Who can say no to fresh prawns?

 South African Seafood Platter